ashishkrb7/chatgpt/docs/Inferring.md

 # Inferring

-In this lesson, you will infer sentiment and topics from product reviews and news articles.
+In this page we will infer sentiment and topics from product reviews and news articles.

 ## Setup